Dan-Muchiri/Dan-Muchiri/README.md

 ### Hi there 👋

-# Welcome to Dan Munene's GitHub Profile!
+# Welcome to Dan Muchiri's GitHub Profile!

 Hi there! 👋 I'm Dan Muchiri, a Full-Stack Software Engineer proficient in Python with Flask, React, and JavaScript-based programming, and also skilled in developing decentralized applications (dApps) using Solidity and Ethers.js.
 I'm dedicated to leveraging my skills to drive positive change and make a meaningful impact.
 ## About Me

-- 🌍 Location: Nairobi, Kenya
 - 💼 Occupation: Full-stack Software Engineer
-- 🎓 Education:
-  - Bachelor of Science in Mechatronic Engineering, Dedan Kimathi University of Technology, 2018 - 2023 (Second class honors upper division)
-  - Full-stack Software Engineering, Moringa School, 2023 - 2024

 ## Technical Skills